About NHS Supply Chain – More Details

 Our Business Model

-The new NHS Supply Chain operating model, launched fully in 2019, is aligned to Lord Carter of Coles independent review of unwarranted variation in procurement across a fragmented NHS procurement landscape, widespread price variation and lack of consistency in the range of consumables used in the delivery of patient care.
-The model aims to deliver savings of £2.4 billion back into the NHS by 2023 / 2024, leveraging the buying power of the NHS to drive savings and provide a standardised range of clinically assured, quality products at the best value through a range of specialist buying functions.
+The new NHS Supply Chain operating model, launched fully in 2019, is aligned to Lord Carter of Coles independent review of unwarranted variation in procurement, across a fragmented NHS procurement landscape.
+The model aims to deliver savings of £2.4 billion back into the NHS by 2023 / 2024, delivering savings and providing a standardised range of clinically assured, quality products at the best value through a range of specialist buying functions.
 Its aim is to leverage the buying power of the NHS to negotiate the best deals from suppliers and deliver savings back into NHS frontline services.

 Our Category Towers

-The model consists of 11 specialist buying functions, known as Category Towers, delivering clinical consumables, capital medical equipment and non-medical products such as food and office solutions.
-Two enabling services for logistics, supporting technology and transactional services underpin the model.
+The model consists of specialist buying functions, known as Category Towers, delivering clinical consumables, capital medical equipment, personal protective equipment (PPE) and non-medical products such as food and office solutions.
+Two enabling services for logistics and supporting technology underpin the model.

 Our Clinical Expertise